elotroalex/chiens/_texts/translation.md

 - Like an agouti.
 Like a mongoose.
 - Who did this?
 You ask me who did this!
-- No, no it wasn't me
+- Oh, no, it wasn't me
 - I am innocent
-- Who?
+- Who then?
 - Them
 - them dogs
-- them men with bleeding smiles, with steely eyes
+- them men with bleeding smiles, with steely eyes.
-- {:.pr} And you know, I say their Justice is over.
+- {:.pr} And you know, I say their justice is over.
 Over, but the glow of their eyes never dies.
 - assassins! murderers! murderers!

 - {:.sp} The Guard Man.